May-Tinh-Sci-Low-Code/Sci-Low-Code/README.md

 5. Rapid Prototyping
 6. Optimization

-The nextr graphic visualizes 2 things:
+The next graphic visualizes 2 things:
 1. The Office Technology Stack, exemplified on Excel.
 We have the following layers:
    a.
 Top layer: Excel, the well-known spreadsheet calculation programm.
    b.
 Below the VBA = "Visual Basic for Application" layer.
 Here, one may automatize Excel by programatically accessing Excel components (cells, sheets, etc)